-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because Without them the blackmail by these organizations will only get worse..
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because They allow me to simplify my music licensing needs..

 Just as the Department of Justice concluded less than three years ago and after a two-year review, the ASCAP and BMI consent decrees continue to be relevant and necessary today and in the future.
 We ask the Department of Justice to protect our ability to play music, host new and upcoming artists, and ensure these pro-consumer decrees are protected.